ajcpereira/observIT/README.md

 This is built on a virtual appliance which can be found here:
 <BR>https://drive.proton.me/urls/6WE4036KX8#dHQ35JnT8Obz
+<BR>In the future a script will be made available for create a fixed IP, atm the virtual appliance is based in DHCP.

 ## Licensing
 Regarding the 2 mention applications be aware of their licenses if you wish to use in your organization.